Anatomy of Male Reproductive System : Pharmaguideline

 Anatomy of the Male Reproductive System

 The male reproductive system has organs that are involved in reproducing new individuals, just like the female reproductive system does.
-Along with the pair of testes, there are also several excretory organs, such as the penis, the bulbourethral glands, and seminal vesicles.
+Along with the pair of testes, there are also several excretory organs, such as the pen*is, the bulbourethral glands, and seminal vesicles.

 Testes

 As the male gonads, or testes or testicles, begin to develop in the abdominal cavity, near the kidneys, they are found high in the abdominal cavity.
-The drops are deposited in the scrotum, a pouch right below the abdomen and anterior to the penis, after birth or during the last two months of pregnancy.
+The drops are deposited in the scrotum, a pouch right below the abdomen and anterior to the pen*is, after birth or during the last two months of pregnancy.
 Despite their location outside of the abdominal cavity, the testes are protected from injury by having a temperature about 3° C lower than the normal body temperature.
 Low temperatures are necessary for viable sperm to develop.
 Skin and subcutaneous tissue make up the scrotum.
 In the middle part of the testis, there is a vertical partition of subcutaneous tissue that divides the tissue into two sections, with one testis in each.
 Scrotal wrinkles are caused by the contraction of smooth muscle fibers in the subcutaneous tissue, which is called the dartos muscle.
 Relaxed, these fibers provide smoothness to the scrotum.
 In addition, the position of the scrotum and testes is controlled by the cremaster, which is made up of skeletal muscle fibers.
 A man's testes contract this muscle when he is cold or sexually aroused to stay warm.

 Structure